-Dawn has premiered several new compositions by Canadian composers, notably singing the role of Elizabeth in Andrew Ager’s opera Frankenstein in Toronto in 2010.
+Dawn has premiered several new compositions by Canadian composers, recently appearing in Brian Current’s new opera Airline Icarus with Soundstreams in Toronto.
 Other recent operatic roles include Artemia in Cavalli’s Artemisia in Boston, Flore in Charpentier’s La Couronne de Fleurs in Seattle, and Filena in Cavalli’s Gli Amori di Apollo e Dafne in Toronto.
-Last season, Dawn appeared as a soloist in Bach’s Saint John Passion in Halifax, Campra’s L’Europe Galante with the Compagnie Baroque Mont-Royal, and a programme of Baroque Christmas music with Ensemble Caprice in Alberta, British Columbia, Quebec, and Ontario.
+Last season, Dawn appeared as a soloist in Bach’s Saint John Passion in Ottawa, a programme of 17th century Italian music with Aradia in Toronto, Campra’s L’Europe Galante with the Compagnie Baroque Mont-Royal, and a programme entitled Vivaldi’s Secret Bride with Ensemble Caprice in Calgary, Alberta.

 Dawn is currently pursuing a Master’s degree at the Conservatorium van Amsterdam in the Netherlands, and has also undertaken studies in music at the University of Alberta, the University of Toronto, the Conservatoire de musique de Montreal, and McGill University.
 Her principal teachers and mentors include Valérie Guillorit, Suzie Leblanc, Monica Whicher, Daniel Taylor, Aline Kutan, and Lorna MacDonald.